0xsats/STRAX_Grafana/README.md

         ````
        `CTRL O`-`Enter`save.`CTRL X` exit editor.

-    5. Start a Screen for Prometheues: `screen -S Prometheues`
+    5. Start a GNU Screen for Prometheues: `screen -S Prometheues`
     6. Run Prometheues from within its directory: `./prometheus`
        If errors regarding "bind: address already in use", check <PID> with `lsof -i :9090` then kill with `sudo kill -9 <pid>` then start Prometheues again.
     8. Once Prometheus is running smoothly Detach: `CTRL`+`A`+`D`